Kurds say they have halted Islamic State advance on Syrian town

 The United States has launched air strikes against Islamic State in Iraq and has said it will not hesitate to strike the group in Syria, but wants allies to join its campaign.

-The United Nations said on Sunday the number of Syrian Kurds who had fled into neighbouring Turkey alone might have topped 100,000 and was likely to go much higher.
+The United Nations said on Sunday the number of Syrian Kurds who had fled into neighboring Turkey alone might have topped 100,000 and was likely to go much higher.

 "There are still clashes to the west and south of Kobani but not at the same intensity as the eastern front," Xelil said.